 \section{Data-driven output regulator design}

-The previous section addresses how to design a data-driven state feedback controller that results in an incrementally passive closed-loop system.
+The previous section addresses how to design a data-driven feedback controller that results in an incrementally passive closed-loop system.
 As incremental passivity describes the relationship between any two arbitrary trajectories of a forced system, it is an effective tool for solving output regulation problems.
-In this section, we design an incrementally passive internal model and interconnect it with the closed-loop system to obtain an incrementally passive augmented system following Lemma \ref{Lemma:interconnectionIP}.
+This section designs an incrementally passive internal model and interconnects it with the closed-loop system to obtain an incrementally passive augmented system.
 Then, we present the design of the regulator that solves the proposed output regulation problem.